windnode/WindNODE_ABW/docs/energy_system_model.rst

         num_processes=None
    )

+Notes

+* Some plots (those generated with plotly) in the generated notebooks may won't show up initially.
+  This can be solved by simply clicking `File -> Trust Notebook`.
-Note: If no path is specified, the standard path `/path/to/windnode/repo/windnode_abw/jupy/` is used.
+* If no path is specified, the standard path `/path/to/windnode/repo/windnode_abw/jupy/` is used.